Chavagnes International College: Liturgical choir

 Most boys sing in the Choir and learn Gregorian chant.
 Other repertoire includes Mozart, Bach and Handel, although renaissance polyphony tends to dominate.
 The Choir made a tour of Sweden in 2004, visited Sicily in summer 2008 the UK in summer 2009 and Rome in February 2012.
-In Holy Week 2014 the Choir made a pilgrimage from Tui to Santiago de Compostella (about 110 km on foot over 5 days.)
-En route they sang three concerts and also sang at a Solemn Mass in the Cathedral of Compostella.
+In Holy Week 2014 the Choir made a pilgrimage from Tui to Santiago de Compostela (about 110 km on foot over 5 days.)
+En route they sang three concerts and also sang at a Solemn Mass in the Cathedral of Compostela.

 In February 2015 the Choir visited Riga, Latvia, where it sang at Sunday Mass in the Catholic Cathedral as well as the Basilique du Sacré-Cœur de Montmartre, in Paris, where it also sang at Solemn Sunday Mass.

 They have made two CDs: Les Choristes de Chavagnes in 2004 and Chantons à Chavagnes in 2008.
 The Choir sings at Mass for Sundays and Feastdays and also sings concerts for local schools and old peoples' homes.